learn-co-curriculum/putting-it-all-together-lab/README.md

 * The computer wins if they have a point total that is greater than the User's, but less than or equal to 21, after `stay` is clicked.

 **Note:** Remember to wrap your `ReactDOM.render` function in a `render` method that then subscribes to the `store.subscribe` function.

+<p class='util--hide'>View <a href='https://learn.co/lessons/putting-it-all-together-lab'>Putting It All Together Lab</a> on Learn.co and start learning to code for free.</p>